Projective and polynomial superflows. I: Superflows

 is satisfied for all $\gamma\in\Gamma$, and \item[ii)] every other vector field $\mathbf{Q}'$ which satisfies (\ref{kappa}) for all $\gamma\in\Gamma$ is either a scalar multiple of $\mathbf{Q}$, or its degree of a common denominator is higher than that of $\mathbf{Q}$. \end{itemize} The superflow is said to be \emph{reducible or irreducible}, if the representation $\Gamma\hookrightarrow{\rm GL}(n,\mathbb{R})$ (considered as a complex representation) is reducible or, respectively, irreducible. \end{defin} Thus, if $\phi$ is a superflow for a group $\Gamma$, then it is uniquely defined up to conjugation with a linear map $\m{x}\mapsto t\m{x}$.
 This corresponds to multiplying all components of $\mathbf{Q}$ by $t$.
 There is a slight abuse of notation in (\ref{kappa}).
 If $\gamma=(a_{i,j})_{i,j=1}^{n}$ and $\m{x}=x_{1}\bl x_{2}\bl\cdots\bl x_{n}$, by $\gamma(\m{x})$ or $\gamma\circ(\m{x})$ we mean $\sum_{j=1}^{n}a_{1j}x_{j}\bl\sum_{j=1}^{n}a_{2j}x_{j}\bl\cdots\bl \sum_{j=1}^{n}a_{nj}x_{j}$.
 In other words, if we consider a vector field $\mathbf{Q}$ as a map $\mathbb{R}^{n}\mapsto\mathbb{R}^{n}$, then $\gamma^{-1}\circ\mathbf{Q}\circ\gamma$ is just a composition of maps.
 Even more enlighteningly, the vector field of the superflow looks exactly the same in new coordinates corresponding to any linear change from the matrix group $\Gamma$.\\

 Another strong motivation for considering $2$-homogeneous vector fields, apart from the arguments presented in (\cite{alkauskas-rat2}, Section 4), comes from the following observation.
 If a general rational vector field is invariant under conjugating with all matrices $\gamma$ from the group $\Gamma$, then each homogeneous component is invariant, too.
 However, suppose the representation is irreducible, and $q$ is a linear map.
 Then if $\gamma^{-1}\circ q\circ\gamma=q$ for any $\gamma$, \emph{Schur's lemma} \cite{kostrikin} tells that $\gamma$ is a multiple of the unit matrix.
-Thus, a vector field $x_{1}\bl x_{2}\bl\cdots\bl x_{n}$, and the flow it generates (not projective, of course), namely, $F(\m{x};t)=e^{t}x_{1}\bl e^{t}x_{2}\bl\cdots\bl e^{t}x_{n}$, has the needed symmetry, and it is the unique, up to scaling, vector field without denominators with the needed property.
-Hence, the first interesting case appears only for $2$-homogeneous vector fields. \begin{Poly} We also introduce polynomial superflows as follows. \begin{defin} \emph{Polynomial $\Gamma$-superflows} are defined almost identically, with the difference that their components should be homegeneous polynomials of the same even degree, and any other polynomial homogeneous (of even degree) vector field which has the given $\Gamma$-symmetry, is either a scalar multiple of the first, or its degree of homogenuity is higher. \end{defin} Since vector field is homogeneous, all the remarks from this and previous section, for example, about the orbits and arithmetic, apply to the polynomial superflows almost \emph{verbatim}.\\
+Thus, a vector field $x_{1}\bl x_{2}\bl\cdots\bl x_{n}$, and the flow it generates (not projective, of course), namely,

+has the needed symmetry, and it is the unique, up to scaling, vector field without denominators with the needed property.
+Hence, the first interesting case appears only for $2$-homogeneous vector fields. \begin{Poly} We also introduce polynomial superflows as follows. \begin{defin} \emph{Polynomial $\Gamma$-superflows} are defined almost identically, with the difference that components of their vector fields should be homegeneous polynomials of the same even degree, and any other polynomial homogeneous (of even degree) vector field which has the given $\Gamma$-symmetry, is either a scalar multiple of the first, or its degree of homogenuity is higher. \end{defin} Since vector field is homogeneous, all the remarks from this and previous section, for example, about the orbits and arithmetic, apply to the polynomial superflows almost \emph{verbatim}.\\

 The choice of even degree is the correct one.
 First, as is implied by the example referring to Shur's lemma, we cannot allow first degree vector field, since this will produce only a flow $F(\m{x},t)=\m{x}e^{t}$ whose group of symmetries is the whole $\mathrm{GL}(n,\mathbb{R})$.
 Suppose we restrict to odd degrees $\geq 3$.
 But then even in the simplest examples of groups polynomial superflows do not exist.
 For example, the following $1$-parameter family of vector fields